SketchedDoughnut/SDA/README.md

 # How to install

 To install, go to releases and install the latest release.
 Extract the files, then run "fiesta-modern.exe".
 It will run you through the steps to install, and then you're done!
+Please note that the installer currently also doubles as the deletion agent, so if you want it for that purpose, then please do not delete it.

 # FAQ